 When dealing with explosives, safety is essential to a successful outcome.
 Whether you’re working with high explosives such as dynamite or blasting caps, or low explosives like black powder or display fireworks, every explosive presents a danger.
 At U.S. Chemical Storage, we understand improper storage methods pose major threats to your safety.
 In addition to safety concerns, the fines incurred from poor storage methods can threaten your bottom line significantly.
+We offer several types of explosive magazine storage to prevent disasters and avoid fines.

-Explosive Storage Magazines
+Explosive Magazine Storage

 To help assure the proper handling and safety procedures when using high and low explosives, the federal government requires the use of magazines for storing all classes of explosive materials.
 At U.S. Chemical Storage, we supply quality engineered Type 2, Type 3, and Type 4 magazines for the storage and transportation of both high and low explosives and ammunition.

-All our magazines are engineered and manufactured at our Wilkesboro, NC, facility.
+All of our magazines are engineered and manufactured at our Wilkesboro, NC, facility.
 Same day quotes are available on all standard models.
 Each magazine is available in a wide range of sizes; all prefabricated magazines are customizable to meet your specifications.

 For storing high explosives (up to 50 lbs.) inside your facility.
 Front-open (cabinet) and top-open styles available.
 The portable steel construction-lined hardwood storage magazines keeps your explosive components or ammunition secure and safe.